OPEC and allies prepare to deepen oil output cuts

 Saudi Arabia needs higher oil prices to support its budget revenue and the pending initial public offering (IPO) of state-owned oil giant Saudi Aramco with pricing of the IPO expected on Thursday.

 OPEC's actions have supported oil prices at around $50-$75 per barrel over the past year.
-Brent crude futures LCOc1 on Thursday were trading near $63 per barrel.
+Brent crude futures LCOc1 on Thursday extended this week's gains to trade above $63 per barrel.
 O/R

 OPEC sources have also said Riyadh was pressing fellow members Iraq and Nigeria to improve their compliance with quotas, which could provide an additional reduction of up to 400,000 bpd.